jmert/AssociatedLegendrePolynomials.jl/docs/src/man/usage.md

     \end{aligned}
 \end{align}
 ```
-[`Legendre.λlm`](@ref) implements this scheme and avoids the under/overflow of
+[`λlm`](@ref) implements this scheme and avoids the under/overflow of computing the
-computing the normalization separately from the function:
+normalization separately from the function:
 ```jldoctest PlmUsage
 julia> λlm(157, 150, 0.5)
 1.977888411320263e-5